 Anyways, I got Thug Kitchen book before the holidays and thought what a perfect time to post a one pot healthy comfort food recipe before the Super Bowl.
 Are you watching?
 Alex is invited to a man’s hangout.
 Me and Katie are hitting the mall, with or without kids.
 Not sure yet.
 But I’m definitely not watching a Super Bowl.

 I have to say I rarely cook from cookbooks because for obvious reasons.
 But making this recipe made me think it would be nice to publish my own cookbook.
 Just a different feel and vibe than online recipes on devices or printed out smudged pieces of paper.
 Right?!

 I had a totally different agenda for writing today and have been bursting with words about this amazing dish since yesterday, but believe it or not, no time to sit down and write.
-As I’m waiting for boys to come back from school, $500 worth of Costco groceries to unload are sitting on a floor.
+As I’m waiting for boys to come back from school, $500 worth of Costco groceries to unload (which made their way into Costco shopping list) are sitting on a floor.
 I’m watching falling snow outside and enjoying last 40 minutes of peace before “the explosion” happens.
 I need a shot of caffeine straight into my veins right now to survive till bedtime, I missed my coffee this morning.
 Yes, there will be a glass of wine tonight and a Thai food takeout.
 I’m pooped.
 It’s Friday.

 So, I’m not sure if you ever had a hybrid of chili and mac but I haven’t.
 Because simply I am not from here.
 This skillet chili mac recipe caught my attention immediately because ingredients are simple and it takes less than 30 minutes to make.